 So if you feel like munching in the evenings (or at any time really), it’s worth remembering if you’re physiologically hungry, go ahead and eat, but try to make it something light and healthy.
 If you’re psychologically hungry, step away from the fridge!

 But it’s actually not just what we’re eating that makes a difference to our sleep.
 It’s the timings and frequency that we eat too.
 You’ve probably heard me talk about our body clock (or Circadian Rhythm), well the timings of when we eat affects it too.
 So trying to stick to regular meal times helps our body clock stay in sync, which directly impacts our sleep too.

 Now, I’m not telling you not to have the occasional treat, that’s obviously entirely up to you.
 But, I’m a believer that knowledge is power.
-Now you know how what you eat and when you eat it can impact your sleep and why you might make poorer food choices when you’re tired, you can start to address what’s potentially the real issue.
+Now you know the link between food and sleep and how what you eat and when you eat it can impact your sleep and why you might make poorer food choices when you’re tired, you can start to address what’s potentially the real issue.
 Not your will-power, but your lack of sleep!